aetperf/aetperf.github.io/_posts/2025-02-18-Querying_Private_s3_Buckets_with_DuckDB.md

 aws_secret_access_key = current_credentials.secret_key
 ```

-We could have chosen another AWS profile than the default one with the argument `--profile`:
+We could have chosen another AWS profile than the default one.
+This can be done with the `--profile` argument in aws cli, for example:

 ```bash
 aws s3 ls s3://ap-dvf-data/dvf_zip/ --profile john_doe